dart-lang/site-www/src/tools/diagnostic-messages.md

 ### export_legacy_symbol

-_The symbol '{0}' is defined in a legacy library, and can't be re-exported from a non-nullable by default library._
+_The symbol '{0}' is defined in a legacy library, and can't be re-exported from a library with null safety enabled._

 #### Description